mkingsnorth/conform_object_docs/docs/_build/html/_sources/how_does_it_work.rst.txt

 * **Advantages**:

-    * More accurate, positions the source object vertices in the same direction as the faces of the target object.
+    * More accurate: it positions the source object vertices in the same direction as the faces of the target object.

 * **Disadvantages**:

-    * More complex, adds an extra helper grid object to the scene.
+    * More complex: adds an extra helper grid object to the scene.
     * If the source object is edited or copied, you will need to re-apply the operation.

 .. figure:: images/how_does_it_work_1.jpg